All Episodes

 Number six.

-A lot of the scientists were saying that, you know, once they can cap it, that it should go right back to where it came from and that it wouldn't, you know, I mean, it's done a lot of harm already, certainly to the fishing industry.
+A lot of the scientists were saying that, you know, once they can cap it, that it should go right back to where it came from and that it wouldn't, you know, I mean, it's done a lot of harm already, certainly to the fishing industry, but that it wouldn't be as bad as an accident like the Exxon Valdez because that was refined.

 It's interesting.

-Rush Limbach predicted this.
+Rush Limbaugh predicted this.

 He said the earth is amazingly regenerative.

-Mark down this day, what is it, the 28th?
+Markdown this day, what is it, the 28th?

 Rush Limbaugh and the New York Times agree on something.

-Bound to get something right, right?
+I'm bound to get something right, right?

 I can't believe that.